Phaedra (Seneca)

-Phaedra is a Roman tragedy written by philosopher and dramatist Lucius Annaeus Seneca before 54 A.D.
+Phaedra is a Roman tragedy written by philosopher and dramatist Lucius Annaeus Seneca before 54 AD.
 Its 1,280 lines of verse tell the story of Phaedra, wife of King Theseus of Athens and her consuming lust for her stepson Hippolytus.
 Based on Greek mythology and the tragedy Hippolytus by Euripides, Seneca's Phaedra is one of several artistic explorations of this tragic story.
 Seneca portrays Phaedra as self-aware and direct in the pursuit of her stepson, while in other treatments of the myth, she is more of a passive victim of fate.
 This Phaedra takes on the scheming nature and the cynicism often assigned to the nurse character.

 When Seneca's plays were first revived during the Renaissance, the work that soon came to be known as Phaedra was titled Hippolytus.
 It was presented in Latin in Rome in 1486.

 The play has influenced drama over the succeeding two millennia, particularly the works of Shakespeare and dramas of 16th- and 17th-century France.
 Other notable dramatic versions of the Phaedra story that were influenced by Seneca's version include Phèdre by Jean Racine and Phaedra's Love by Sarah Kane.
 Most recently, a reimagined adaptation of Phaedra by Simon Stone was produced at the National Theatre; the company included Janet McTeer, Assaad Bouab and Mackenzie Davis.
 Seneca's play continues to be performed today.

 Major themes in Phaedra include the laws of nature as interpreted according to stoic philosophy, animal imagery and hunting and the damaging effects of the sexual transgressions of mothers and stepmothers.